Tossing your hat into the ring for a fresh new job?

 To do this, group achievements that represent a specific competency (or from a group of jobs), then write a concise line that represents these wins.
 You’ll have the right formula for a persuasive headline.

-5 – Your resume should use keywords to satisfy the ATS.
+Your resume should use keywords to satisfy employer needs and match their job postings.

 What else is important for the look of your resume?
 Keywords that match your target jobs – because these will satisfy both human readers and Applicant Tracking Software (ATS) systems.